shardel23/shardel23-sqe-workshop-2018-exercise-3/README.md

-# How to use the project:
+# How to use the project

 * Install all libraries run: `npm install`
 * For code parsing, this project uses the [Esprima](http://esprima.org/) library.